 Ross D. McFerron

-Ross grew up on his family's farm just outside of Advance, Missouri, and graduated from Advance High School.
+Ross comes from a farming family, and draws from his experience in agriculture when he represents his clients.
+He grew up working on his family's "century" farm just outside of Advance, Missouri and graduated from Advance High School.
 He earned his undergraduate degree from Southeast Missouri State University in 2004.
 While at Southeast, Ross met his wife, Alisa.
 The two married in 2007.
 They have one son and one daughter.
 Ross and his family attend La Croix Church in Cape Girardeau.